jash2105/Go-gRPC/README.md

    This process may take a few minutes to complete.

-5. Once the build is finished, run the following command to launch `grpc-go-chatgpt`:
+5. Once the build is finished, run the following command to launch `Go-gRPC`:

    ```bash
    docker-compose up -d && docker attach go-grpc-client